timoklein/GenieRedux/README.md

     - Visualizing the model's predictions with ground truth or custom input actions.
 - **`optimizer.py`**: Custom optimization routines.

+### AutoExplore Directory

+- `auto_explore/src/trainer.py`: Orchestrates AutoExplore runs using Lightning Fabric.
+- `auto_explore/src/collector.py`: Runs experience collection loops. and computes intrinsic rewards.
+- `auto_explore/src/agent.py`: Thin wrapper tying the world model and `ActorCritic` together.
+- `auto_explore/src/models/actor_critic.py`: The policy/value network used by the agent.
+- `auto_explore/src/dataset.py`: In-memory `EpisodesDataset`.
+- `auto_explore/configs/`: Configurations directory.

 ## Citations

-We thank the authors of the [Phenaki CViViT implementation](https://github.com/obvious-research/phenaki-cvivit), which served as great initial reference point for our project.
+We thank the authors of the [Phenaki CViViT implementation](https://github.com/obvious-research/phenaki-cvivit) and [iris world model](https://github.com/eloialonso/iris) for their codebases, which formed the initial reference point of our code.

 If you find our work useful, please cite our paper, as well as the original Genie world model (Bruce et. al. 2024).